jessicaldale/manager-readme/README.md

 If I fail at any of these - especially anything that puts retaining you at risk - you would be doing me a **huge** favor by letting me know as soon as possible.
 I don't expect everyone to stick around forever, however if a departure is potentially due to something we could have done different, I would appreciate the chance to make things right first.

 # How I approach my job
-I am not an authoritarian boss.
-I do not want to micro manage anyone - it's not a good use of my time, or yours.

-My teams come first, the clients second, and the company comes third.
-Obviously I have a responsibility to the company, but without a well operating, well staffed, and well functioning team, I am unable to live up to those responsibilities.
-Your success is ultimately my success - so I will go out of my way to try and make you successful.

-I may not always seem to be available, most often due to meetings.
-Regardless of how busy I am, nothing is more important than the time I can spend with you.
-If you need to chat - find time on my calendar - no need to ask.
-If you can't find time, I will make time.

-I believe in leading by helping others see more clearly what they already know, and finding the solutions and strengths that are already inside people.
-I love to be surrounded by people who challenge me and I recognize that everyone is my superior at something.
-I value open, authentic relationships.
-I promise to be kind, honest and empathetic with others, and hold a safe space for the hard, messy wonderful process of growing and flourishing as a full human being.

-*I’m big on work/life balance.*
-Most folks work between about 10am (at the earliest) to 6pm (at the latest), and unless there’s an emergency, I don’t expect to communicate with you outside of these hours with respect to your local time.
-I try not to respond to e-mails or slack during off-hours and under no circumstances expect you to, unless it’s an emergency.

-I want to encouraging and model a healthy work-life balance and avoid burnout.
-I may from time to time ask for help, too!
-My early warning sign is losing my sense of humour.

 # How I expect you to approach your job
 I expect you to operate as a [Directly Responsible Individual](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4).